tcroshaw/tcroshaw.github.io/capstone/index.md

 ---

 A final note...
-Another natural peril in Australia is cyclone and if terms unique to this peril show up in tweets, like the incredible '#sharknado in Queensland's Cyclone Marcia in 2017, the potential to develop predictive algorithms for this and other catastrophe types is very strong!
+Another natural peril in Australia is cyclone.
+If terms unique to this peril show up in tweets, like the incredible '#sharknado in Queensland's Cyclone Marcia in 2017, the potential to develop predictive algorithms for this and other catastrophe types is very strong!

 <img src="sharknado.png" alt="" width="400">